 How to Learn C Roadmap

 Teaching yourself C is difficult, but it is doable.
-All things considered, I recommend you take a course on this if you are able to.
-If not, teaching yourself is very valid.
+All things considered, I recommend you take a formal course on this if you are able to.
+If not, teaching yourself is very doable, but I consistently watch people struggle to stay motivated when learning by themselves.

-In parallel, do the h0mbre C Course.
+In parallel with K&R, do the h0mbre C Course.
 Work through as much of h0mbre’s material as you can until you get stuck, and then look up the correct chapter in K&R and work through using K&R as your reference.
+Bouncing between the two is a good way to keep material interesting and relevant.

 Keep doing this until you have finished most of of the assignments in the h0mbre course.